codyshepherd/lunar-rocks/docs/server_design_spec.md

 Function Arguments:
 - None

-Handles new connections, parses initial messages, and hands off socket to appropriate RoomThread, creating new RoomThreads if necessary
+Handles a single Client connection, parses incoming messages, calls appropriate functions in Room and Player.

-### Class: RoomThread
+### Class: Room
+Description:

+Must be synchronized or event-driven to handle two simultaneous server threads fiddling around in it.
+Akka looks like a good candidate for event handling.

 Class Arguments:
-- RoomId: Int
+- id: Int
+- firstPlayer: Player

 Class Fields: